Is Apple Good for Diarrhea? Raw vs Cooked, Juice vs Applesauce

 This is why applesauce is part of the traditional BRAT diet (Banana, Rice, Applesauce, Toast) recommended during diarrhea recovery.

-Raw Apple vs Cooked Apple: What’s Better?
+Is Raw Apple Good for Diarrhea — Raw vs Cooked: What's Better?

 Raw Apple